psi4/psi4/doc/sphinxman/source/psithonmol.rst

-are interacting within the complex. |PSIfour| provides a very simple mechanism for doing so: simply define the complex's geometry using the standard Cartesian, Z-matrix, or mixture thereof, specifications and then place two dashes between nonbonded fragements.
+are interacting within the complex. |PSIfour| provides a very simple mechanism for doing so: simply define the complex's geometry using the standard Cartesian, Z-matrix, or mixture thereof, specifications and then place two dashes between nonbonded fragments.
 For example, to study the interaction energy of ethane and ethyne molecules, we can use the following molecule block::